Herbology for Yogis

 Typical herbs: jatamamsi, valerian, ashwagandha, nutmeg, sandalwood, passion flower, kava kava, lady’s slipper.

 These herbs may be taken with other soothing agents like ghee or aloe gel to improve their calmative properties.
 Jatamamsi is regarded as the best of these herbs.
-Ashwagandha lehyam is a good Ayurvedic confection.
-They work well with oil massage to the head or Shirodhara.
+Ashwagandha lehyam is a good Ayurvedic confection, as is Brahmarasayan They work well with oil massage to the head or Shirodhara.
 Chandanadi tailam is very good for this, as is Kshirabala.

 All such Ayurvedic herbs, formulas and preparations can be easily found in Ayurvedic stores in India or in companies that mail order Ayurvedic herbs.
 Many individual Ayurvedic herbs mentioned above can now be found at natural food stores, health food stores and pharmacies in the West, usually as individual herbs in tablet or powder form, but extending to some combinations or formulations.
 These easier to find herbs include tulsi, turmeric, bacopa (manduka parni), centella (brahmi), ashwagandha, shatavari, shilajit, triphala.
 Other herbs mentioned are commonly available as they are part of western herbology as well including aloe, ginger, cinnamon, sage.

 Ayurveda does not just give individual herbs but has complex formulas and a wide variety of herbal preparations of oils, ghees, gugguls, asavas, arishtas, prash, avaleha and lehya that have more complex properties.
 Many Ayurvedic companies have proprietary formulas for the mind or stress reduction, including many of the herbs for the mind mentioned above.

 For additional information on Ayurvedic Herbology, note the book Yoga of Herbs by David Frawley and Vasant Lad (Lotus Press).